Zan Rowe: Radio and podcasts

-Rowe began the podcast Bang on with Myf Warhurst in March 2017.

 On 4 December 2017, Rowe announced she would be leaving Triple J and joining digital radio network Double J. In 2018 she started at Double J as host of the Mornings show.

 The show is the home of her flagship feature and podcast, Take 5.
 The segment has featured many guests over the years, including Paul McCartney, Damon Albarn, Kylie Minogue, Tori Amos and Peter Garrett.

+Rowe began the podcast Bang On with Myf Warhurst in March 2017.
+The podcast went on hiatus in November 2024.
+Rowe and Warhurst won Best Host for Bang On at the Australian Podcast Awards in 2024.

 Television

 In 2009, Rowe joined music presenter Richard Kingsmill in presenting a special edition of Rage, Triple J Hottest 100 of All Time, broadcast over two nights on the weekend of Friday 7 August 2009.

 In 2015–2016, Rowe presented The Critics for ABC iview, a program on screen culture.

 In 2017, Rowe was announced as one of the panellists for ABC TV's new screen review show Screen Time, hosted by Chris Taylor.

-Since 2017, Rowe and Charlie Pickering have hosted the New Year's Eve countdown show on the ABC.
+In 2017, Rowe and Charlie Pickering began hosting the New Year's Eve countdown show on the ABC.

+Rowe presents a weekly music news segment on News Breakfast.
+After a decade presenting the segment, Rowe resigned from the role in 2024, replaced by Triple J announcers Lucy Smith and Sosefina Fuamoli.